xuyenvuong/c2c-docs/docs/c2c-testing.md

 ### To get you going, here are the steps you'll need to do:

-1. Install Metamask Wallet Brower Extention (https://metamask.io)
+1. Install MetaMask Wallet Brower Extention (https://metamask.io)
 1. Add "Max Vuong Ethereum" as your test blockchain.
-1. Received test assets:
+1. Receive test assets:
     - 100 ETH
     - 3,000,000 C2C
     - 3,000,000 DAI